-Eye injuries as a result of an accident affect an estimated 125,000 of those are avoidable accidents and around 90 percent are preventable.
-Eye injuries can affect vision, having significant effects on a person’s lifestyle and livelihood.
+Eye injuries as a result of an accident affect 800,000 people per year.
+However, it's proven that 90% of these injuries are preventable.
+Eye injuries can affect vision, having significant effects on a person’s lifestyle, and livelihood.

-You may be able to claim compensation for a knee injury if it resulted from someone else’s negligence or carelessness.
+You may be able to claim compensation for an eye injury if it resulted from someone else’s negligence or carelessness.
 Negligence may arise in a variety of settings.
-Call us anytime on 1800 266 801 for expert free initial advice on your specific question.
+Call us anytime on 1800 266 801 for expert free initial injury compensation advice on your specific question.

 If you are injured because your employer neglects to provide safe systems of work, equipment or a safe environment, you may be able to sue for personal injury compensation.
 This includes injuries incurred over a long period of time, late onset injuries, and aggravations of pre-existing injuries.

-Jobs that pose the highest risk for eye injuries include those that involve use of chemicals, dusty environments, excessive lights or compressed air and those that use cutting, drilling hammering sanding or wielding machinery or tools.
+Jobs that pose the highest risk for eye injuries include those that involve use of chemicals, dusty environments, excessive lights or compressed air, and those that use cutting, drilling, hammering, sanding, wielding machinery or power tools.